clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 Both Pitch and Cognician hired frontend folks from JS community and they were able to pick up UIx relatively quickly.
 I also gave a talk on UIx at London Clojurians https://youtu.be/4vgrLHsD0-I?si=RPs7AS4IVDA56WWo
 I have a couple of ideas on improving the library further, preparing for React v19, also documentation needs more work and interactive examples.
 In general today after some years UIx is pretty stable, now I want to invest more in learning materials and templates for various types of projects, to make the library more accessible to devs.

-**Do you receive any other funding to work on this project?** No, originally the project was sponsored by Pitch, when I worked there.
-But since late 2023 when I left that company I  maintain the library myself.  <br>

 ---